petepm/Slundge/lyrics.md

 [Background vox]
 This is the only show
-Whisper the sum up past zero
+Screaming the sum up past zero

 ### Final prechorus (whispered)